Vinayak Lohani

-Vinayak Lohani is the founder of Parivaar, a humanitarian institution based in West Bengal.
+Vinayak Lohani is the founder of Parivaar, a humanitarian institution with its chief institutions and field areas in based in West Bengal, Madhya Pradesh, Jharkhand and Chhattisgarh.
 Lohani was influenced by the teachings of Ramakrishna and Swami Vivekananda, particularly Vivekananda's concept of serving the "Divine in Man.

 In January 2025, he was honored with the Padma Shri, India's fourth-highest civilian award, by the Government of India.

 Early life and education

 Vinayak Lohani was born in Bhopal, Madhya Pradesh and did his schooling there.
 His family roots are from Almora district of Kumaon region in Uttarakhand.
 He went to IIT Kharagpur to do his B.Tech and thereafter worked for Infosys for a year.
 In 2001, he joined IIM Calcutta to do his MBA.